Reliability Guide

 Buying Tips for the 1995 BMW 5 Series (E39)

-• Inspect the jacking points, sills, and rear wheel arches for structural rust, which is now the biggest killer of UK E39s
+• Inspect the jacking points, sills, and boot lid for severe rust, which is the main killer of UK E39s.

 Browse 1995 BMW 5 Series (E39) in our Directory